BrianPerel/librarySite/README.md

 Using xampp web server solution stack package<br> -with Apache HTTP server and mysql dbms service, site hooked into a db

-Languages used:<br>
+Languages/tools used:<br>
 (-- client side --)<br>
-HTML5, CSS3, Javascript
+HTML5, CSS3, Javascript, Ajax

 (-- server side --)
 MySQL database (sql), PHP

-To include in the future: AJAX, JSON

 platform typically means a website(usually), application, or some other piece of software -any language can use API's (API's allow you to extend your platform's capabilities with a provider company's software)